 - Tamil – Kambu

-- Mixed vegetables: used chopped onions, carrot, green peas, broccoli, cauliflower, and spinach.
+- Vegetables: I used onions, ginger, green chilies, carrots, green peas, broccoli, cauliflower, and spinach.

-- Ghee or Oil: Tastes best with ghee, but if you are a vegan replace it with cooking oil.
+- Ghee or Oil: It tastes best with ghee, but if you are a vegan, replace it with cooking oil.

-How to Make Bajra Khichdi in Instant Pot
+How to Make Rajasthani Bajra Khichdi in Instant Pot

 Firstly, soak broken and cleaned bajra in water for at least one hour.

-Press SAUTE mode (Normal) on Instant Pot.
-Add ghee or oil to the POT.
+Press SAUTE on Instant Pot.
+Add ghee (or oil) to the POT.
 Note: Tastes better with Ghee

-Once POT is hot, add in the cumin seeds, asafetida, ginger, green chilies.
+Once hot, add in the cumin seeds, asafetida, ginger, and green chilies.
 Saute for 20 secs.

-Then add the mixed vegetables, cook for a minute.
+Then add the mixed vegetables, and cook for a minute.

-Then add soaked bajra, split moong dal (no need to soak the lentil just rinse it and add it to the pressure cooker), turmeric powder, coriander powder, water, salt.
-Mix well.
+Then add soaked bajra, split moong dal (no need to soak the lentil, just rinse it and add it to the pressure cooker), turmeric powder, coriander powder, water, and salt.
+Mix everything well.

-Once the pressure has released, open the lid, add garam masala powder, chopped spinach (palak), coriander leaves, and mix the khichdi well.
+Open the lid, add garam masala powder, chopped baby spinach (palak), and coriander leaves.
+Mix the khichdi well.

 **Note: If khichdi is not mushy or too dry, select saute mode, add ½ cup of water, and cook for another minute.